-Rising seniors, here’s what you should be focusing your attention on during the month of May:
+Here's what you should try to accomplish during the month of May:

 1. Letters of Recommendation